EC Academy > Beginner > What is Spread in Forex? Understanding the Bid Ask Price Spread

 Tools for Managing Spread in Forex

 Also, always remember to keep an eye on the economic calendar.
 Avoid using it to predict direction.
-Instead, use it as an early warning system to anticipate periods of thin liquidity, wide spreads and increases likelihood of slippage.
+Instead, use it as an early warning system to anticipate periods of thin liquidity, wide spreads and increased likelihood of slippage.

-- Set a maximum acceptable spread for each pair.
+1. Setting a maximum acceptable spread for each pair.

-Conclusion | What is Forex?
-The Bid Ask Price Spread Explained
+Conclusion | What is Spread in Forex?
+Understanding the Bid Ask Price Spread